syncfusion-content/javascript-docs/js/PercentageTextBox/Angular-Support.md

 **One-way binding** refers to the process of applying scope values to all the available properties of the **PercentageTextBox** widget, but the changes made in **PercentageTextBox** widget are not reflected or triggered in turn to the scope collection.
 This kind of binding applies to all the properties of the **PercentageTextBox** widget.

-**Two-way binding** supports both the processes; it applies the scope values to the **PercentageTextBox** properties as well as the changes made in the **PercentageTextBox** widget also get reflected back and triggered within the angular scope change function.
+**Two-way binding** supports both the processes; it applies the scope values to the **PercentageTextBox** properties as well as the changes made in the **PercentageTextBox** widget also get reflected back and triggered within the AngularJS scope change function.

 Apply the plugin and property assigning to the **PercentageTextBox** widget element through the directive that starts with the letter **“e-“.**